raphamorim/raphamorim.github.com/_posts/2024-11-25-why-am-i-creating-a-new-code-editor.md

 This year has been quite busy for me as a new parent and the few time that I had was to work on [Rio terminal](https://github.com/raphamorim/rio) and create the editor prototype.
 As mentioned before, the current step has been iterate on personas and keep stabilizing the editor.

-I hope you that you found this chat interesting.
+I hope that you found this chat interesting.
 Given its our first time talking, there were so many more things I could've covered but I'll save them for future.

 _